Home

 Radio plays include The Unwelcome, Last of the Pearl Fishers and The Deportation Room all for BBC Radio 4.
 Television work includes multiple episodes of the Channel 4 drama Hollyoaks.

 Hannah was Writer on attachment at the Bush Theatre as part of Project 2036 from 2016-2017.
-She was awarded The Arab British Centre's prize for Culture 2017, and is under commission The Kiln, Soho Theatre, The RSC and Fishamble Dublin, as well as developing new original dramas for television and a new drama commission for BBC Radio 4.
+She was awarded The Arab British Centre's prize for Culture 2017, and is under commission to Soho Theatre, The RSC, The Young Vic, The Orange Tree, Tamasha and BBC Radio 4 as well as developing new original dramas for television.

 Listen to an interview with